tangxinin/iEVIP/README.md

 3. **PLS-DA.R**

     This script performs **partial least squares discriminant analysis (PLS-DA)** as a supervised multivariate classification approach.
 It is used to assess group separation and identify features contributing most strongly to class discrimination.

-4. **LDA.R**

-    This script applies **linear discriminant analysis (LDA)** as a linear and interpretable classification method.
-LDA serves as a baseline classifier for comparison with nonlinear models.

-5. **RF+LDA+NN(k=5).R**
+4. **RF+LDA+NN(k=5).R**

-    This script implements and compares multiple classification models, including **Random Forest (RF)**, **Linear Discriminant Analysis (LDA)**, and **k-nearest neighbor (k-NN, k = 5)**.
+    This script implements and compares multiple classification models, including **Random Forest (RF)** and **Linear Discriminant Analysis (LDA)**.
 It is used to evaluate classification performance under different modeling assumptions and to assess model robustness.

 ---
 ## Reproducibility